coky-t/owasp-mastg-ja/Document/0x05d-Testing-Data-Storage.md

 #### 概要

-When backup options are available, it is important to consider that user data may be stored within the app data directory.
-The backup feature could potentially leak sensitive information such as session identifiers, usernames, email addresses, passwords, keys and much more.
-Consider to encrypt backup data and avoid to store any sensitive information that is not strictly required within the data directory of the app.

-Besides a local backup, Android provides two ways for apps to backup their data to the cloud:
+Like other modern mobile operating systems Android offers auto-backup features.
+The backups usually include copies of the data and settings of all apps installed on the the device.
+An obvious concern is whether sensitive user data stored by the app might unintentionally leak to those data backups.

+Given its diverse ecosystem, Android has a lot of backup options to account for.

+- Stock Android has built-in USB backup facilities.
+A full data backup, or a backup of a particular app's data directory, can be obtained using the <code>abd backup</code> command when USB debugging is enabled.

+- Google also provides a "Back Up My Data" feature that backs up all app data to Google's servers.

+- Multiple Backup APIs are available to app developers:

+  - Key/Value Backup (Backup API or Android Backup Service) uploads selected data to the Android Backup Service.

-* Auto Backup for apps in Android 6.0 (available >= API level 23), which uploads the data to the user's Google Drive account.
+  - Auto Backup for Apps: With Android 6.0 (>= API level 23), Google added the "Auto Backup for Apps feature".
+This feature automatically syncs up to 25MB of app data to the user's Google Drive account.

-* Key/Value Backup (Backup API or Android Backup Service), which uploads the data to the Android Backup Service.
+- OEMs may add additional options.
+For example, HTC devices have a "HTC Backup" option that, when activated, performs daily backups to the cloud.

+-- [TODO - recommended approach] --

 #### 静的解析